Download (PDF: 307 KB)

 c.
 A resident has tested positive for the COVID-19 virus.
 Can I ask them to vacate their unit or evict them?

 Except in extraordinary cases, no: HUD guidance is that in most cases, persons who have tested positive can successfully isolate themselves in their unit until they recover.
 If a person who has tested positive for COVID-19 refuses to self-isolate, however, the housing provider should consider taking additional action.
 Housing providers should check with their legal counsel to determine whether their lease form and applicable landlord/tenant law allows additional action against non-compliant tenants.
 While it does not expressly discuss grounds for eviction, the Fair Housing Act does not protect persons from discrimination claims who present a “direct threat” to the health or safety of others.
 Conceivably, someone who fails to comply with direction to self-isolate may present such a direct threat.
-But courts advise that each “direct threat” claims must be based on an “individualized assessment” of the specific facts of each case, including whether some action less than eviction may persuade the person who has tested positive to follow self-isolation guidance.
+But courts advise that each “direct threat” claim must be based on an “individualized assessment” of the specific facts of each case, including whether some action less than eviction may persuade the person who has tested positive to follow self-isolation guidance.
 In serious cases, it may be appropriate to seek advice from local public health or law enforcement officials.

 i.
 What additional cleaning procedures should housing providers adopt?

 Since the beginning of the pandemic, the CDC has urged constant cleaning and disinfecting of public spaces.
 In a multifamily housing property, this will include disinfecting door handles, counter surfaces, elevator buttons, handrails, light switches, and laundry rooms, including controls for washers and dryers.
 Making extra efforts to clean and disinfect the property is probably the most visible way to demonstrate your concern for keeping your property virus-free and to encourage residents to make their own anti-virus efforts.
 Cleaning and disinfecting operations should happen multiple times each day – of course, whenever a surface is touched, it may become contaminated, but multiple cleaning will eliminate at least some possible exposure.
-Where possible, hand sanitizing stations and disinfecting wipes should be made available near doors, elevators and other “touch points” for residents’ use.
+Where possible, hand sanitizing stations and disinfecting wipes should be made available near doors, elevators, and other “touch points” for residents’ use.
 Even during this re-opening phase, it is best to continue this cleaning process vigilantly until it is clear there are no or minimal reported cases in your state or region.

 ii.
 Disinfecting contaminated apartments.

 Professional cleaning companies are gearing up to provide this service.
 The apartment should be treated as if it has exposed to a type of toxic substance.
 Cleaning protocols should be consistent with CDC guidance.
 For example, if an apartment is vacated by a sick resident, CDC recommends that the windows should be opened for at least 24 hours to allow ventilation that may help remove the virus.
 It also would be reasonable to leave the unit vacant for two weeks (considered generally to be the maximum incubation period reported for people with the virus).
-Cleaning personnel should still wear gloves, goggles and masks as appropriate and should scrupulously follow all warning labels on products they use.
+Cleaning personnel should still wear gloves, goggles, and masks as appropriate and should scrupulously follow all warning labels on products they use.

 e.
 Tenant services/staffing/marketing